Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Introduction

-Our statistical contributions discussed above can be summarized in the following tree diagram (Figure \ref{fig:preference_tree_intro}), which illustrates the statistical limits of aligning LLMs with human preferences.
+Our results of statistical limits discussed above can be summarized in the following tree diagram (Figure \ref{fig:preference_tree_intro}), which illustrates the statistical limits of aligning LLMs with human preferences.
 Whether human preferences can be captured by reward models depends on the presence of Condorcet cycles.
-In scenarios where Condorcet cycles exist (with high probability), an NLHF-aligned LLM would output a mixed strategy if no Condorcet winning response is present, and would otherwise output the winning response.
-In contrast, an LLM aligned using standard RLHF with a reward model, if fully optimized in fine-tuning, is prone to collapsing to a single response, irrespective of whether a Condorcet winning response exists or not.
+In scenarios where the coefficient of the KL term tends to zero and Condorcet cycles exist (with high probability), an NLHF-aligned LLM would output a mixed strategy if no Condorcet winning response is present, and would otherwise output the winning response.
+In contrast, under the same regime, an LLM aligned using standard RLHF with a reward model, if fully optimized in fine-tuning, is prone to collapsing to a single response, irrespective of whether a Condorcet winning response exists or not.
 As we have demonstrated that the Condorcet winning response does not exist with high probability under the probabilistic ranking model, the practical implication is that RLHF-aligned LLMs tend to collapse, whereas NLHF is more likely to generate diverse responses.